JorjaFox/website/content/_posts-old-blog/2010-02-17-new-csi-eps-for-singapore-but-jorja-would-rather-be-lost.md

 'So I got to see myself speak in 20 different languages.
 I couldn't believe it.
 I can barely speak English,' Fox joked.</blockquote>

-You can read the whole article online at <strong>The Electric New Paper</strong>.
+You can read the whole article online at **The Electric New Paper**.